jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2019-08 Revamp Notes.md

 ### Introduction

-*Encircle* is an unfinished programming language.

-I spent quite some time in my 20's thinking about this idea of how to visually express the internals of computers and programming languages.

-*Encircle Language Spec* tries to describe it.

-This project *Encircle Language Spec | Revamp* might be an umbrella project about multiple topics.
-The main point may be to change the *form* of the spec documents:
+This project *Encircle Language Spec | Revamp* might be an umbrella-project about multiple topics.
+The main point may be to change the *form* of the Encircle Language Spec documents:

 - Scoping more sharply
 - Converting to web-friendly format
 - Publishing
 - Changing tone

 When changing a topic's *tone*, perhaps *content changes* might be addressed too.
 There might be separate sub-project documents about specific topics.

 ### Steps